This tutorial will walk you through the process of creating a Ctylish Retro Game Boy in Illustrator and then using it to produce a cool retro poster.

 Make a new layer and select the Pen Tool.
 It’s time to start the tracing.
 With 1px black stroke selected, trace round the main shape of the gameboy.

 Carry on tracing some main shapes of the object until you have something like you see above.
-Remember you’re not limited to using the Pen Tool, try other
+Remember you’re not limited to using the

 tools such as the Ellipse Tool and Rounded Rectangle Tool.
 You can also Copy & Paste some items to make sure they’re the same, such as the select, start, A & B buttons.